matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 field of the `m.relates_to` and the object is the `event_id` field.

 We consciously do not support multiple different relations within a single event, in order to keep the API simple.
+This means that if event A relates to event B in two different ways you would send two events to describe the two relations, rather than bundling them into a single event.
 Another MSC, like [MSC 3051](https://github.com/matrix-org/matrix-doc/pull/3051), can propose a change to add support for multiple relations if it turns out that this would facilitate certain use cases.